-This method works well because all the bees are kept in the same apiary, which is what I describe here.
-It won't work so well if bees are moved to an out apiary because I often rely in bleeding flying bees off one colony to bolster another, but it can be modified.
+This method works because all the bees are kept in the same apiary and that is what I describe here.
+I move combs of brood and food between the colonies that have been made and I also bleed bees off some to populate others.
+It won't work so well in this form and it will need modification if bees are moved to an out apiary.